 Despite what many people believe, neither currency is truly anonymous, rather they are pseudonymous.
 It is difficult, but not impossible, to trace transactions to people.

-Note: This article was published in 2014: much has changed since then.
-Do research before investing in equipment to mine Litecoin or other currencies.
+This article was originally published in 2014 and much has changed since then.
+Be sure to do ample research before investing in equipment to mine Litecoin or other currencies.

 Differences Between Litecoin and Bitcoin